Jerry Jones backs Garrett, begs Dallas defense to make play

 The latest example was the 26-15 loss to Buffalo on Thanksgiving, when second-year quarterback Josh Allen had a career-best passer rating thanks in large part to former Dallas receiver Cole Beasley having the best game of his first season with the Bills.

-The total yardage (356) was manageable and won’t affect the Cowboys’ top 10 ranking in that category much.
+The total yardage (356) was manageable and won’t affect the Cowboys’ top-10 ranking in that category much.
 But Dallas had a fourth straight game without creating a turnover, making the seven in just two games before that look flukier by the week.

 “I think we can get some turnovers,” Jones said.
 “We’re going to have to do it now to win these next games.
 Do I think that’s possible to happen?
 Absolutely I do.